 |EDUC 620 Advanced Learning Theories||3|

 |EDUC 587 Advanced Grammar for Pedagogical||3|

 Electives can be taken toward customized emphasis areas, including Secondary Content and/or *ELL

 *leading to certification.
 Meet with the graduate program adviser to build your plan of study.

 Admission to the M.S.
 Ed., Curriculum and Instruction

-can be used for graduate studies provided the student is degree-seeking.
+can be used for graduate studies until the award is exhausted, provided the student is degree-seeking.